BioArchLinux/archive_wiki/docs/index.en.md

 ### Todo

 Now sponsors are still needed to promote the net speed of this repository.
-The funding will be used to buy faster a VPS service and a domain name.
-Now the repository is hosted in 1M VPS in Shenzhen, China and the domain is malacology.net. `bioarchlinux.org` or `bioarchlinux.net` should be bought and VPS is better to locate in Hongkong, China or Singapore considering the internet block and internet downloading speed.
+The funding will be used to buy faster a VPS service and a domain name [done 27-12-2021].
+But we still need donations.

-Or some undergraduate students can hold a [National Students' Innovation Entrepreneurship Training Program](http://gjcxcy.bjtu.edu.cn/Index.aspx) in his/her university to win the funding for this project. [starsareintherose]( mailto:guoyizhang@malacology.net) can give help to the undergraduate, considering her previous national level NSIETP.
+Some undergraduate students can hold a [National Students' Innovation Entrepreneurship Training Program](http://gjcxcy.bjtu.edu.cn/Index.aspx) in his/her university to win the funding for this project. [starsareintherose]( mailto:guoyizhang@malacology.net) can give help to the undergraduate, considering her previous national level NSIETP.

 ## Invovled